OpenEvalProject/evals/manuscripts/elife-08160/v2/manuscript.md

 In addition, the average vacuole diameter relative to cell diameter of all the vac17Δ old mother cells was larger than that of wild-type and vac17Δ new mother cells (Figure 1—figure supplement 1D).
 This suggests that vacuole inheritance is also important for regulating vacuole size in the mother cell.

-## The vacuole is required for cell growth
+### The vacuole is required for cell growth

-We observed that all
+We observed that all vac17Δ mother cells and unbudded cells have a vacuole as defined by the presence of Vph1-GFP.
+This strongly suggests that the vacuole is required for cell growth and viability.
+If this were true, then a combination of a vacuole inheritance defect with an additional defect in the synthesis of a new vacuole would render the cell inviable.
+Similarly, an additional defect in vacuole function(s) that are required for bud emergence would result in non-viable cells (Figure 2A).
+Indeed, a high-throughput screen suggested that over twenty genes might be synthetically lethal with the vac17Δ mutant (Costanzo et al., 2010).
+We individually tested double mutants of vac17Δ with each of the previously proposed candidates that are not essential genes, and found that the double mutants, vac17Δ pep12Δ and vac17Δ vps45Δ displayed synthetic growth defects (Figure 2B,C).
+Importantly pep12Δ and vps45Δ were also synthetically lethal with additional mutants defective in vacuole inheritance, vac8Δ and myo2-N1304D mutants (Figure 2—figure supplement 1A–D).
+The corresponding wild-type genes, PEP12 and VPS45, likely play a critical role in the generation of a new vacuole.

 ![Figure 2.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig2-v2.jpg)

 **Figure 2.:** (A) Schematic of pathways predicted to exhibit synthetic lethality with mutations in vacuole inheritance.
 When vacuole inheritance is defective, the bud generates a new vacuole that is independent of the mother vacuole.
 If vacuoles play an essential role, then cells with no mechanism to generate a vacuole will not be viable.
 Furthermore if the new vacuole is defective in its essential function(s), the cell will not be viable.
 (B) The pep12Δ and vps45Δ mutants exhibit a synthetic growth defect with vac17Δ.
 Results of tetrad dissection.
 Haploid colonies from tetrads derived from heterozygous diploids of VAC17/vac17Δ PEP12/pep12Δ and VAC17/vac17Δ VPS45/vps45Δ were arrayed vertically on YPD (rich medium) plates incubated at 24°C for 3 days. vac17Δ = 17Δ; pep12Δ = 12Δ; vps45Δ = 45Δ; vac17Δ pep12Δ or vac17Δ vps45Δ double mutant = ΔΔ are indicated.
 (C) Quantification of colony size, relative to the average of wild-type colonies.
 A total of 28 full tetrads and 48 full tetrads were analyzed for vac17Δ pep12Δ and vac17Δ vps45Δ, respectively.
 Average size in each genotype (red bar).
 Error bar; SD.
 (D) Both vacuole inheritance and new synthesis are important to maintain functional vacuoles.
 In the vac17Δ pep12Δ mutant several cells appear to lack a vacuole.
 Wild-type cells incubated with 10 μM CMAC for 30 min exhibited a blue fluorescent signal in the vacuole lumen.
 The limiting membrane of the vacuole is indicated by Vph1-GFP expressed from its endogenous locus.
 Wild-type and vac17Δ cells show normal localization of Vph1-GFP and CMAC.
 Single pep12Δ cells show abnormal distribution in Vph1-GFP, but not CMAC.
 The vac17Δ pep12Δ double mutant cells show defects in the localization of Vph1-GFP and CMAC.
 (E) Quantification of cells with a CMAC positive subcellular structure.
 Any CMAC containing structure with or without Vph1-GFP was scored as a structure.
 Error bars; SD calculated from four independent experiments with at least 100 cells counted in each strain/experiment.
 (F) New vacuoles are generated from Pep12-positive endosomes.
 GFP-Pep12/Vph1-CFP expressed in wild-type and vac17Δcells were pulse labeled with FM4-64.
 GFP-Pep12 and Vph1-CFP were expressed from the endogenous loci in both strains.
 Open arrowheads; new vacuoles.
 (G) Quantification of percent daughter cells with Vph1-CFP and/or GFP-Pep12 in vac17Δ cells.
 Averages from two independent experiments; at least 100 cells counted per experiment.
-Open circles and triangles indicate each experiment.DOI: http://dx.doi.org/10.7554/eLife.08160.005
+Open circles and triangles indicate each experiment.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) A vac8Δ mutant exhibits a synthetic growth defect with either pep12Δ and vps45Δ.
 Results of tetrad dissections of heterozygous diploids, VAC8/vac8Δ PEP12/pep12Δ and VAC8/vac8Δ VPS45/vps45Δ. vac8Δ = 8Δ; pep12Δ = 12Δ; vps45Δ = 45Δ; vac8Δ pep12Δ or vac8Δ vps45Δ double mutant = ΔΔ are indicated.
 (B) Quantification of colony size, relative to average of wild-type colonies.
 A total 35 tetrads and 37 tetrads were analyzed for vac8Δ pep12Δ and vac8Δ vps45Δ, respectively.
 (C) The pep12Δ mutant exhibits a synthetic growth defect with myo2-N1304D, which is a vacuole inheritance mutant due to a defect in binding to Vac17.
 Survival occurs when wild-type MYO2 is expressed in myo2Δ cells, and in the myo2Δ pep12Δ mutant.
 In addition, the myo2-N1304D mutant expressed in myo2Δ cells is sufficient for survival.
 In contrast, the myo2-N1304D mutant expressed in myo2Δ pep12Δ cells is lethal.
 Plasmids were transformed into a myo2Δ strain and a myo2Δ pep12Δ strain containing YCp50 [URA3] MYO2.
 Plasmids tested were pRS413 [HIS3] (mock), pRS413 MYO2 (pMYO2), or pRS413 myo2-N1304D (pmyo2-N1304D).
 Transformed colonies were cultured in SC-His-Ura liquid media and serial dilutions spotted onto SC+5-FOA plates to counter select against YCp50 [URA3] MYO2 (middle panel) and the same culture was also tested on SC-His-Ura plate (right panel).
 (D) A vps45Δ mutant exhibits a synthetic growth defect with the myo2-N1304D mutant.
 Wild-type MYO2 expressed in myo2Δ cells, or in the myo2Δ vps45Δ mutant, is sufficient for cell viability.
 In addition, the myo2-N1304D mutant expressed in myo2Δ cells is sufficient for cell viability.
-In contrast, the myo2-N1304D mutant expressed in myo2Δ vps45Δ cells is lethal.DOI: http://dx.doi.org/10.7554/eLife.08160.006
+In contrast, the myo2-N1304D mutant expressed in myo2Δ vps45Δ cells is lethal.

 PEP12 encodes a t-SNARE, and VPS45 encodes a Sec1/Munc18 protein.
 These proteins function together in the vacuole-protein-sorting pathway from endosomes to the vacuole (Becherer et al., 1996; Burd et al., 1997).
 To test whether the growth defects of the vac17Δ pep12Δ double mutant are due to a defect in forming new vacuoles, we monitored vacuoles using two markers, Vph1-GFP and CMAC, a small molecule that is taken into the lumen of the vacuole (Stefan and Blumer, 1999).
 Wild-type and vac17Δ cells showed normal localization of Vph1-GFP and CMAC (Figure 2D,E).
 However, single pep12Δ cells, which have a defect in protein sorting to the vacuole, and a partial defect in vacuole inheritance (Raymond et al., 1992), showed an abnormal distribution of Vph1 (Piper et al., 1997), but not CMAC (Figure 2D,E).
 The vac17Δ pep12Δ double mutant cells showed defects in the localization of Vph1 and CMAC (Figure 2D,E).
 These findings suggest that the double mutant does not generate normal vacuoles.

 PEP12 localization is consistent with its role in the synthesis of a new vacuole.
 GFP-Pep12 and Vph1-CFP were co-expressed in a vac17Δ mutant labeled with FM4-64.
 In this strain, 63% of vac17Δ cells had GFP-Pep12 on the newly synthesized vacuole in the bud, which was Vph1-CFP positive but lacked FM4-64 (Figure 2F,G).
 In 17% of daughter cells, GFP-Pep12 was present in buds without a vacuole, as indicated by the absence of Vph1-CFP (vacuole).
 This suggests that a Pep12-positive endosome appears first, and subsequently a Vph1-positive vacuole matures from the Pep12-positive endosome.
 Note that in only 1.6% of cells, Vph1-CFP was present without GFP-Pep12.

-## The vacuole is required for cell-cycle progression from early G1
+### The vacuole is required for cell-cycle progression from early G1

-That the vacuole in the mother cell must reach a specific size prior to bud emergence (
+That the vacuole in the mother cell must reach a specific size prior to bud emergence (Figure 1B) and that a vacuole is required for cell growth (Figure 2), raised the possibility that the vacuole is required for cell-cycle progression.
+Thus, we tested whether the vac17 pep12 double mutant arrests at a specific point in the cell-cycle.
+To perform this analysis, we used the pep12-60tsf mutant, which is temperature sensitive for function (tsf).
+At elevated temperatures PEP12 function is acutely ablated, but the cells remain viable (Burd et al., 1997).
+Importantly, the vac17Δ pep12-60tsf double mutant, but not pep12-60tsf single mutant, showed a severe growth defect at 37°C (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig3-v2.jpg)

-**Figure 3.:** (A) The vac17Δ pep12-60 double mutant shows synthetic growth defects at the restrictive temperature, 37°C. Wild-type, tsfvac17Δ, pep12-60 and tsfvac17Δ pep12-60 strains were cultured in liquid media and serial dilutions were spotted onto YPD plates.
-The plates were incubated at 24°C, 30°C and 37°C for 2 days. (tsfB) The vac17Δ pep12-60 double mutant arrests in G1 phase at the restrictive temperature 37°C. Percent cells in G1 phase (solid lines).
-Yeast strains tested; wild-type, tsfvac17Δ, pep12-60, and tsfvac17Δ pep12-60.
+**Figure 3.:** (A) The vac17Δ pep12-60tsf double mutant shows synthetic growth defects at the restrictive temperature, 37°C. Wild-type, vac17Δ, pep12-60tsf and vac17Δ pep12-60tsf strains were cultured in liquid media and serial dilutions were spotted onto YPD plates.
+The plates were incubated at 24°C, 30°C and 37°C for 2 days.
+(B) The vac17Δ pep12-60tsf double mutant arrests in G1 phase at the restrictive temperature 37°C. Percent cells in G1 phase (solid lines).
+Yeast strains tested; wild-type, vac17Δ, pep12-60tsf, and vac17Δ pep12-60tsf.
 Cultures were incubated at 24°C overnight, and then sifted to 37°C for 0, 2, 4, 8, 12, or 24 hr.
 The percentage of G1 cells (1N DNA) was measured using propidium iodide (PI) staining and assessed by flow cytometry.
 The same cultures were analyzed for lethality (percent dead cells) (dashed lines).
 After incubation at 37°C, the number of yeast cells were assessed with a hemocytometer, and their ability to form colonies at 24°C on YPD plates was tested.
 Lethality was inferred from the number of cells that survived the treatment.
-Error bars; SD calculated from four independent experiments. *** (p-value < 1 × 10tsf−3).
-(C) The vac17Δ pep12-60 double mutant arrests in early G1 phase at the restrictive temperature 37°C. Cells were scored for the presence of Whi5-3xGFP in the nucleus.
-Wild-type, tsfvac17Δ, pep12-60, and tsfvac17Δ pep12-60 cells, which express Whi5-3xGFP from its endogenous locus, were incubated at 24°C overnight, and then sifted to 37°C for 0 or 4 hr.
-Error bars; SD calculated from three independent experiments with at least 100 cells counted in each strain/experiment. *** (p-value < 1 × 10tsf−3).
+Error bars; SD calculated from four independent experiments. *** (p-value < 1 × 10−3).
+(C) The vac17Δ pep12-60tsf double mutant arrests in early G1 phase at the restrictive temperature 37°C. Cells were scored for the presence of Whi5-3xGFP in the nucleus.
+Wild-type, vac17Δ, pep12-60tsf, and vac17Δ pep12-60tsf cells, which express Whi5-3xGFP from its endogenous locus, were incubated at 24°C overnight, and then sifted to 37°C for 0 or 4 hr.
+Error bars; SD calculated from three independent experiments with at least 100 cells counted in each strain/experiment. *** (p-value < 1 × 10−3).
 (D) Arrested cells that have 1N DNA content are unbudded.
-Wild-type and vac17Δ pep12-60 cells were incubated at 24°C overnight, and then sifted to 37°C for 24 hr.
+Wild-type and vac17Δ pep12-60tsf cells were incubated at 24°C overnight, and then sifted to 37°C for 24 hr.
 After fixation, yeast were stained with PI, and cells with 1N DNA were sorted by flow cytometry.
 The sorted cells were observed by microscopy.
-For both wild-type and the tsfvac17Δ pep12-60 double mutant 99% of the cells with 1N DNA were unbudded.
+For both wild-type and the vac17Δ pep12-60tsf double mutant 99% of the cells with 1N DNA were unbudded.
 Sorted cells from three individual experiments were counted.
-At least 400 cells were counted for each experiment.tsfDOI: http://dx.doi.org/10.7554/eLife.08160.007
+At least 400 cells were counted for each experiment.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/08160/elife-08160-fig3-figsupp1-v2.jpg)

-**Figure 3—figure supplement 1.:** (A) The vac17Δ pep12-60 double mutant is arrested in G1 phase at the restrictive temperature, 37°C. Percent cells in G1 (1N DNA) and G2 (2N DNA) phase after incubation at 37°C for 0, 2, 4, 8, 12, or 24 hr.
-Percent cells arrested in G1 are also shown in tsfFigure 3B.
+**Figure 3—figure supplement 1.:** (A) The vac17Δ pep12-60tsf double mutant is arrested in G1 phase at the restrictive temperature, 37°C. Percent cells in G1 (1N DNA) and G2 (2N DNA) phase after incubation at 37°C for 0, 2, 4, 8, 12, or 24 hr.
+Percent cells arrested in G1 are also shown in Figure 3B.
 Error bars; SD calculated from four independent experiments.
 (B) vac17Δ pep12Δ and vac17Δ vps45Δ double mutants exhibit an accumulation of cells arrested in G1 phase.
 Flow cytometry analysis of PI staining of yeast strains; wild-type, vac17Δ, pep12Δ, vps45Δ, vac17Δ pep12Δ, and vac17Δ vps45Δ.
 (C) Quantification of percent cells in G1 and G2 phase.
 Error bars; SD calculated from four independent experiments.
-(D) The vac17Δ pep12-60 double mutant arrests in early G1 phase at the restrictive temperature, 37°C. Wild-type, tsfvac17Δ, pep12-60, and tsfvac17Δ pep12-60 cells which express Whi5-3xGFP from its endogenous locus, were incubated at 24°C overnight, and then sifted to 37°C for 0 or 4 hr.
+(D) The vac17Δ pep12-60tsf double mutant arrests in early G1 phase at the restrictive temperature, 37°C. Wild-type, vac17Δ, pep12-60tsf, and vac17Δ pep12-60tsf cells which express Whi5-3xGFP from its endogenous locus, were incubated at 24°C overnight, and then sifted to 37°C for 0 or 4 hr.
 Images of Whi5-3xGFP localization after cells were incubated at 37°C for 4 hr.
-Quantification is shown in tsfFigure 3C.DOI: http://dx.doi.org/10.7554/eLife.08160.008
+Quantification is shown in Figure 3C.

 To test cell-cycle progression, we labeled DNA with propidium iodide (PI), and measured DNA content via FACS analysis.
 Wild-type, vac17Δ, pep12-60tsf, and vac17Δ pep12-60tsf cells were incubated overnight at 24°C, then shifted to 37°C. At 24°C (0 hr of 37°C), the vac17Δ pep12-60tsf double mutant had a normal cell-cycle profile (Figure 3B and Figure 3—figure supplement 1A).
 After incubation at 37°C for 24 hr, wild-type, vac17Δ and pep12-60tsf showed a similar percent of G1 phase cells (1N DNA); 46(±2)%, 48(±2)%, and 43(±3)%, respectively (Figure 3B and Figure 3—figure supplement 1A).
 In contrast, after incubation at the restrictive temperature for 24 hr, 80(±3)% of the vac17Δ pep12-60tsf double mutant cells arrested at G1 phase (1N DNA).
 Importantly, at 8, 12 and 24 hr after the shift to 37°C, the differences between the vac17Δ pep12-60tsf double mutant and the other strains were statistically significant (all p-values < 1 × 10−3).
 Consistent with these findings, both the vac17Δ pep12Δ and vac17Δ vps45Δ double mutants exhibited an arrest in G1 phase (Figure 3—figure supplements 1B,C).
 These results strongly suggest that a functional vacuole is important for cell-cycle progression from G1 phase.